pierre1977/cubase-patch-script-generator-for-php/README.md

     'Drum Rom' =>       array( 'bankselect' => '512',       'sounds' => '8' ),
 );

-Feel free for other devices.
+Feel free to edit for other devices.